CONTROLLINO-PLC/CONTROLLINO_Library/README.md

 ### RS485 functions

-Please note that RS485 interface is present ony in MAXI and MEGA variants.
+Please note that RS485 interface is present only in MAXI and MEGA variants.

 ##### Initialization of the RS485 bus
  *  Serial3 still needs to be initialized separately.
 This only inits RE and DE pins.